spiroyster/jahoutf/README.md

     }

 Or at any time using the **JAHOUTF_REPORT** macro if using *Section* tests.
 Unlike *event_interface* modules, there is no limit on how many *report_interface* modules can be installed.

-## Arguments
-Any arguments passed to the test program are processed by the test runner before **JAHOUTF_TEST_RUNNER** block is called and so Arguments which are not reserved arguments (not *-list*, *-shuffle* etc) will be assumed to be pattern matchs for invoking the tests, however these will simply be ignored if not valid patterns, and so these can be queired to pass arguments to the custom modules if needed.

-For example, a filename can be supplied for the csv *report_interface* example above which is checked in the pattern matches of the jahoutf instance.

-    JAHOUTF_TEST_RUNNER
-    {
-        //jahoutf::session().patten_match
-        //JAHOUTF_REPORT(custom_report)
-        //RUNALL
-    }

 Happy Testing!